 Restaurant staff uses long wooden poles to navigate the platforms through the water.
 Unfortunately, the fun experience is typically reserved for large parties, such as weddings and family gatherings.
 However, everyday diners can dine on the overwater platforms when seating is available.

 Struga Bridge Jumpers

-The best time to visit Struga is in the summer when both locals and tourists spend the day chilling along the Drim river.
+The best time to visit Struga is in the summer when both locals and tourists spend the day chilling along the Drim River.
 Cafe bars and restaurants line the clean, clear water.
-All-day long, people of all ages can be seen jumping from the bridges or the river promenade.
-We were unaware of the bridge jumping until some local Macedonian friends told us that doing so is a rite of passage.
+All day long, people of all ages can be seen jumping from the bridges or the river promenade.
+We were unaware of the bridge jumping until some local Macedonian friends told us that doing so was a rite of passage.